Why Content-First Web Design Is So Important4 min read

-Content-First Web Design is the process of designing and developing websites around the content needed to communicate your message to your users.
-In contrast, traditional web design and development processes tends to put content in the back seat and just plug it in wherever it fits in the design.
+Content-first web design is the process of designing and developing websites around the content needed to communicate your message to your users.
+In contrast, traditional web design and development processes tend to put content in the back seat and just plug it in wherever it fits in the design.

-At Marketeering Group, our Content-First concept and process uses our integrated team of designers, developers, content writers, strategists and SEO specialists to put together sites that are content-rich, on-brand, and ready to be used across all digital marketing channels as the online face each business.
-Through our extensive experience, we have streamlined our process so that it is well organized, efficient and flexible for meeting every client’s needs, whether big or small.
+At Marketeering Group, we rely on our integrated team of designers, developers, content writers, strategists, and SEO specialists to build sites that are content-rich, on-brand, and ready to be used across all digital marketing channels.

-Our design and development team’s new site processes follow the same basic trajectory no matter the size or complexity of the project.
-Our processes include:
+Our design and development team’s web design processes follow the same basic trajectory no matter the size or complexity of the project.

 Inspiration and Planning

-- Set goals and expectations for what the site will do with our client
+- Work with the client to set goals and expectations for what the site will do.

-- Gather inspiration from the client’s brand, example sites of what they like and even their competition
+- Gather inspiration from the client’s brand, examples of sites they like, and even their competition.

-- Decide on sitemap, wireframes, tools (theme, plugins, other functionality) and overall tone for the site
+- Decide on a sitemap, wireframes, tools (theme, plugins, and other functionality) and an overall tone for the site.

 Content and Multimedia Creation

-- Create page outlines based off of our sitemap and wanted wireframes.
-Include page titles, subheadings, taglines and necessary content sections.
-When it comes to matching content to wireframes, I always tell my writers that the wireframes are an initial guide and that if we need to make adjustments based off where the content takes them, we can.
+- Create page outlines based on the sitemap and desired wireframes, including page titles, subheadings, taglines, and necessary content sections.
+(When it comes to matching content to wireframes, our content writers know that the wireframes are an initial guide and that they can make adjustments as they develop the content.)

-- Create shots lists for photo/video and spec sheets for any graphic needs
+- Create shot lists for photo/video and spec sheets for any graphic needs.

 Design and Development

-- Review, test and revise to ensure all functionality is working, the site responds well on all device sizes and that it meets the client’s expectations
+- Review, test, and revise to ensure that all functionality is working, the site responds well on all device sizes, and everything meets the client’s expectations.

-- After all revisions and tests are complete, and the site is approved by the client, we release it into the wild.
+- After all revisions and tests are complete and the client approves the site, we release it into the wild.

-- After launch, we continue to perform regular maintenance, security and updates to sites to make sure they are running well and stay up to date and relevant.
+- After launch, we continue to perform regular maintenance, security, and updates to sites to ensure they are running well and stay up to date and relevant.

 No matter how big or small your business, nor how simple or complex your website, you should work with a team that is focused on telling your story and spreading your message to your users.
-To accomplish this, your content needs to be paramount to the process and not an afterthought once everyone thinks the placeholder content or blank text boxes look pretty.
-At Marketeering Group, we focus on who your business is and what your site visitors need to know while designing and developing your website.
-We want you to be able to be proud of how your website looks and what information people are able to get when they visit it.
-This keeps people coming back to your website rather than just looking at it once for its visual appeal.
+To accomplish this, your content needs to be paramount to the process — not an afterthought.